 “There will be a 10% service charge, which will be handled by your next tithe.”

-Solomon is allowed to ask for absolutely anything.
+Solomon is allowed to ask the LORD Most High for absolutely anything because He is able to do absolutely anything.

 If you could ask God for anything, would you want jewels? tools?